Speed & Angels: Release

 The film screened theatrically in Washington, San Diego, and Los Angeles in November 2006.
 It was shown at the Estrella Warbird Museum in Paso Robles, California in February 2007 and was featured in various film festivals.

 It aired on Discovery Channel and is available for streaming online.
 Speed & Angels released on DVD and Blu-Ray on September 16, 2008.

 Reception

 Speed & Angels was well-received both by critics and audiences military and non-military.
-The film has a rating of 7.6/10 on IMDb.
 Speed & Angels won Audience Choice Award Documentary in the 2008 San Diego Film Festival and Best Documentary and Best in Fest at the San Luis Obispo Film Festival.
 Bradley Olson of The Baltimore Sun stated that the aerial footage "is reminiscent of the 1986 movie Top Gun, except that it is real".
 John Clement of SimHQ praised the cinematography of the cockpit and aerial shots and felt that the storytelling "humanizes the experience" of becoming aviators.
 He recommended the film to fans of the shows American Fighter Pilot, Dogfights, and Wings.
 Writing for Blu-ray.com, Dustin Somner assessed that Wilson created a "well-balanced documentary, with a nice blend of stunning aerial photography, and dialogue-driven moments with Jay or Meagan".